 The Fresenius Medical Care 2003 Senior Credit Agreement contains affirmative and negative covenants with respect to Fresenius Medical Care and its subsidiaries and other payment restrictions.
 Some of the covenants limit indebtedness of and investments by Fresenius Medical Care, and require Fresenius Medical Care to maintain certain ratios defined in the agreement.
-Additionally, the Fresenius Medical Care 2003 Senior Credit Agreement provides for a dividend restriction which is U\$\$200 million for dividends paid in 2006, and increases in subsequent years.
-Fresenius Medical Care paid dividends of U\$\$137 million (€ 109 million) in 2005.
+Additionally, the Fresenius Medical Care 2003 Senior Credit Agreement provides for a dividend restriction which is US\$ 200 million for dividends paid in 2006, and increases in subsequent years.
+Fresenius Medical Care paid dividends of US\$ 137 million (€ 109 million) in 2005.
 In default, the outstanding balance under the Fresenius Medical Care 2003 Senior Credit Agreement becomes immediately due and payable at the option of the Lenders.
-At December 31, 2005 Fresenius Medical Care is in compliance with all financial covenants under the Fresenius Medical Care 2003 Senior Credit Agreement.
+At December 31, 2005 Fresenius Medical Care is in compliance with all financial covenants under the Fresenius Medical Care 2003 Senior the Fresenius Medical Care 2003 Senior Credit Agreement.